 Before I started documenting every moment of my travels, I was getting around looking like a swamp monster.
 Just, a big ol’ swamp monster, dragged straight out to the bayou, getting around Europe looking real oily and frumpy.
 But then my blog became a thing and I had to start looking decent for photos.
-This created a mini revolution within my life and, like our primal ancestors, I had to evolve and adapt.
-Now, I’ve got a whole slew of tips and tricks for always lookin on fleek when ya travel… here are 3 quick and easy tips that’ll up your game, with minimal effort!
+This created a mini-revolution within my life and, like our primal ancestors, I had to evolve and adapt.
+Now, I’ve got a whole slew of tips and tricks for always looking on fleek when ya travel… here are 3 quick and easy tips that’ll up your game, with minimal effort!

 P.S Sorry in advance, this blog post contains way too many photos of me and my face… it’s weird… but contextually appropriate so, keep that in mind.

 1. Match your hair-do to the weather conditions

 If I could impart one piece of advice, this would be it!
 You need to get a feel for the weather conditions of the place you’re visiting and make sure you choose a hair-do that’s appropriate.
 Lemme tell you, friend, curling your hair then heading out in the intense AF Bangkok weather is NOT going to work.